Regenerative Medicine Approach

 Our therapeutic strategy for Long COVID combines cellular regenerative approaches with functional rehabilitation and metabolic optimization to address the multifactorial nature of post-viral syndrome.

 The foundation of our approach involves the precise intravenous and, when clinically indicated, targeted administration of umbilical cord-derived mesenchymal stem cells (UC-MSCs).
-These cells are selected for their documented immunomodulatory properties and potential to support tissue repair and reduce persistent inflammatory responses associated with Long COVID.
-Administration is performed under strict clinical protocols to ensure patient safety and accurate delivery.
+Preclinical and early clinical studies describe immunomodulatory properties of these cells and their observed effects on inflammatory responses associated with Long COVID.
+Administration is performed under strict clinical guidelines to ensure patient safety and accurate delivery using minimally invasive techniques.

 Clinical visualization: Immune modulation and tissue targeting in Long COVID